Mosseridan/Scaling-Tester/README.md

 #### Runs the given test with a specific amount of processes "TIMES" times.
 ##### usage:
 * -h, --help     show this help message and exit
-* -tn TEST_NAME  the name of the test to be executed.
+* -tn TEST_NAME  The name of the test to be executed.
-* -td TEST_DIR   diretory contaning the tests data files.
+* -td TEST_DIR   The diretory contaning the tests data files.
 * -t  TIMES      Number of times each test will be executed.
-* -np N_PROCS     number of processes to trun the test with.
+* -np N_PROCS    Number of processes to run the test with.

 ## gather_results:
 #### Gathers the test results form all output files created by runinig the scaling_tester, and dumps them to a CSV file called    "test_results.csv".
 ##### usage:
 * -h, --help  show this help message and exit
 * -d  DIR     Path to the directory created by scaling tester containing the test results.